infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/Day-2/00_intro.md

 **"A" is for Adventure.** Use a short window in creative mode to build a bunker before switching to adventure mode.
 Can you survive a new disaster—or even a zombie invasion?
 Bunker creation introduces life skills like hydration, nutrition, and self-defense.

 Make sure all Day 1 tasks are green on your board.
+Once your instructor checks them off, clear yesterday's board and start fresh.
 Today we prepare for natural disasters and plan a sustainable power source.

+Sketch a bunker—or even a full escape room—to ride out future calamities.
+Think about community defenses and how you'll keep order if danger strikes.

 Confirm **one** of the disasters to prepare for: